 There can be many configurations so we will not be able to address every possible system configuration.
 In a nut shell, this sequence description below is how the components would be connected in a simplified installation.
-(For reference, please see the attached diagrams at the bottom of this article.)

-Antenna connected with a short cable to the Preamp 'Input'>Preamp 'Output' connected to its Power Inserter 'Input' or 'Out to AMP' port>Power inserter 'TO TV' port, connected to Distribution Amp RF 'Input' port>Distribution Amp 'Power IN' port, to its power adapter.
+Antenna connected with a short cable to the preamplifier Input>Preamp Output connected to its power inserter Input or Out to AMP port>Power inserter TO TV port, connected to distribution amplifier RF Input port>distribution amplifier Power IN port, to its power adapter.

-Some Distribution amps also have a Power Inserter option.
-A power inserter can be connected to one of the Distribution Amp 'Output' ports, that is also labeled 'Power In'.
+Some distribution amplifiers also have a power inserter option.
+A power inserter can be connected to one of the distribution amplifier output ports, that is also labeled Power in.

-If you have one of the Antennas with a built in Preamp, it would be connected as described above.
-However, the Preamp power inserter/power supply is generally connected behind one of your TV's.
-That can be a little trickier.
-You'd have to connect the Preamp Power inserter 'TO TV' port, to a cable that goes back into your system to the location where your Distribution Amp is located.
-This would be at the demarcation point where all of your Coax Cable ends are accessible.
-(Where all of the cable 'Home Runs' come together.)
+If you have one of the antennas with a built in preamplifier, it would be connected as described above.
+However, the preamplifier power inserter/supply is generally connected behind one of your TV's.
+That can be a little tricky, but you'd have to connect the preamplifier power inserter TO TV port, to a cable that goes back into your system to the location where your distribution amplifier is located.
+This would be at the demarcation point where all of your coax cable ends are accessible(Where all of the cable Home Runs come together).